 - Not including contact details is far more common than you might think.
 I get quite a few parcels with nothing more than my address on the outside.
 A little note on the inside that says “further to our conversation, I enclose the photo we spoke about, kind regards Jim”That’s it!
 No full name, address, email or phone details.
 Not even an address on the back of the envelope.
 Please ensure you include your details when posting and what it is you require.
 I speak to many people a day and am unable to recall every conversation.

 Rolled photos use a large bore tube

 - Sending a photo that is too big to send flat can be done in a posting tube.
-However done be tempted to use a narrow roll.
+However, do not be tempted to use a narrow roll.
 Rolling the photo tightly could cause it to crack or crease and making it very hard to unroll again.
-If it does roll its best to roll it loosely and use a large bore tube.
-Strangely there is limit to tube sizes when using Royal Mail both in length and diameter.
-However if you box it in or change the shape with some bubble wrap and a posting bag there seems to be no issue.
+If it does roll it is best to roll it loosely and use a large bore tube.
+Strangely there is a limit to tube sizes when using Royal Mail both in length and diameter.
+However, if you box it in or change the shape with some bubble wrap and a posting bag there seems to be no issue.